 It's a prime time for tough conversations today.
 As businesses recover from the recession years they look at what they need to move forward - and to stay profitable.
 A lot of businesses need tough conversations, especially regarding their staff resources.
 Who are they going to hire?
 How are the new hires going to fit into the organizational structure?
 Who needs to wear a different hat and who needs to get rid of some of theirs?

 Other businesses need tough conversations with vendors shareholders or partners.
 Whatever the case tough talks need to happen…and quickly - not avoided.Tough Talks at Home

 Some people have a natural tendency to avoid tough conversations.
-They don’t like confrontation.
+They don't like confrontation.
 But if you avoid tough talk you let the problem incubate and it only grows worse.
-In effect you may be enabling the aberrant behavior.
-If you’re a business leader who avoids tough conversations the people who depend on you will see you failing to live up to their expectations.
-For example if an employee refuses to follow a new mandate but are never reprimanded it will cause others to lose confidence in you and in your company.
+In effect, you may be enabling the aberrant behavior.
+If you're a business leader who avoids tough conversations the people who depend on you will see you failing to live up to their expectations.
+For example, if an employee refuses to follow a new mandate but is never reprimanded it will cause others to lose confidence in you and in your company.
 It will affect your whole culture.

 Avoidance only makes personal problems worse too.
 Whatever behavior is causing the angst or issue continues if you do not address it because the person behaving dysfunctionally or improperly is getting the implicit message that what they're doing is fine or acceptable.
 Face the tough conversations head-on.
 Don't let problems fester and grow worse.